 Deciding to become a U.S. citizen is one of the most important decisions an immigrant can make.
 Depending on your situation, there may be different ways to obtain citizenship.

 - Naturalization is the process by which U.S. citizenship is granted to a lawful permanent resident after meeting the requirements established by Congress in the Immigration and Nationality Act (INA).

 - Acquisition of citizenship is obtained through U.S. citizenship parents either at birth or after birth, but before the age of 18.

-Sentelle Law handles all types of citizenship cases including:
+Sentelle Law is a citizenship attorney in Frederick MD experienced in all types of citizenship cases including: